Invizabel/games/README.md

 * Minecraft (Classic)

 ###### Please Note:
-* This project will work with Debian Linux based distros.
+* This project will work with Ubuntu Linux.
-* You will need three separate nginx servers to host these each game/emulator.
+* You will need a separate nginx server for each game/emulator.
 * If you plan on hosting more than one, I recommend checking out proxmox: https://www.proxmox.com